So, I am back and this is what we made;

 - Place the doughnuts in the refrigerator till you make the glaze.

-To make the glaze: Place the ingredients in a chutney jar.
+To make, place the ingredients in a chutney jar.
 Add 1/4 cup of water and blend into a smooth icing.

 To serve, remove doughnuts and liberally drizzle with the icing.
 Or, don’t restrict it to a ‘drizzle’.
 Make lots of it.
 Dunk the doughnuts.
 Spoon some more glaze and lick on. 🙂